DomainDrivenArchitecture/ddaArchitecture/en/10_backup/50_realization/restore_process.md

 3. Backups to be restored, have to be placed in /home/dataBackupSource/restore.
 The restore script will take the latest backup available in the restore folder.

 ## Restore (2)
-The restore step is part of the system applications' individual procedures.
+The restore step is part of the system applications individual procedures.